thanniq/NDZ/content/about/_index.md

 enableComments = false
 +++

-Thanni is a Nigerian writer, musician, programmer and entrepreneur.
+NDZ is a community for clarity and execution.
+We discuss timeless ideas on all parts of life.
+This journal is a beginner's guide and catalog for our forum.